Pencoyd (Bala Cynwyd, Pennsylvania): Church of Saint Asaph

 George Brooke Roberts had been born a Quaker, but became an Episcopalian prior to his 1868 marriage to Sarah Lapsley Brinton.
 She died the following year, at age 23, after giving birth to their only child, George Brinton Roberts.
-George Brooks Roberts married Miriam Williams in 1874, and they had five children together.
+George Brooke Roberts married Miriam Williams in 1874, and they had five children together.
 He was the driving force behind building the Church of Saint Asaph.

 George Brooke Roberts obtained permission to create a new Episcopal parish, organized its Board of Trustees, and hosted its first vestry meeting on November 16, 1887, at Pencoyd.
 At the second vestry meeting, December 12, 1887, several sites along City Avenue were discussed, and the name "Saint Asaph" was chosen.
 (Note: Saint Asaph was a 6th century Welsh bishop, but the name also had a Philadelphia connection: Dr. Jonathan Shipley, Bishop of the Diocese of Saint Asaph, Wales, 1769–88, had been a close friend of Benjamin Franklin.
 Franklin began writing his famous Autobiography while Shipley's houseguest. page 7.)
 At the third vestry meeting, January 30, 1888, architect Theophilus P. Chandler Jr. was an invited guest.
 (Note: Chandler had designed investment properties for George Brooke Roberts.
 Chandler's presence at the vestry meeting with plans already in hand was no coincidence.)
 He submitted a general plan for a church, which was accepted, and he was elected to the vestry that night.
 At that same meeting, Roberts announced that he and his sisters wished to donate land at the west end of Pencoyd Farm, along Conshohocken State Road, as the site for the church, which the vestry also accepted.

 Chandler may have based his design on Saint Asaph Cathedral, a small 14th-century cathedral in Saint Asaph, Denbighshire, Wales.
 Superficially, both churches share a squat, flat-roofed tower at the crossing.
 Excavation was to begin in mid-March, but was interrupted by the Great Blizzard of 1888.
 The church's cornerstone was laid, May 8, 1888.
 Chandler also designed the church's rectory, which Roberts donated in thanksgiving for the birth of his daughter Miriam that summer.
 The opening service in the nearly-completed church was held on March 24, 1889.
 The following Sunday, Chandler placed the signed bill for his services in the collection plate, indicating that he regarded it as paid in full, along with a monetary contribution.

 George Brooke Roberts was the church's first rector's warden, serving until his death in 1897.
 He was initially buried at Laurel Hill Cemetery, but was later re-interred in St. Asaph's churchyard.
 His son, T. Williams Roberts, served as a vestryman for 42 years, including accounting warden for 29 years.
 Architect Louis Carter Baker Jr. designed alterations to the church and rectory, and served on the vestry from 1908 to his death in 1915.